Kermit: Well, it's sort of approximately how it happened.

 - Professional Killer: Snake Walker, a professional frog killer Doc hires to get rid of Kermit.

 - Punny Name: Prof. Krassman.
 Appropriately, a crass comment he makes to Piggy leads to his downfall.

 - Reading Ahead in the Script: The Electric Mayhem come to rescue Kermit and the others when they get stranded in the desert.
 How did they knew they were there?
 They read it in the script Kermit had given them earlier.

 - "The Reason You Suck" Speech: Kermit unloads one on Hopper after running from him the whole film, telling him that his obsession and callousness will cost him everything and everyone he loves, and that no fast food restaurant could possibly be worth all he's done.
 Unfortunately, Hopper ignores it.

-- Redemption Rejection: Hopper appears affected by Kermit's Patrick Stewart Speech, but then orders his men to kill them all.
+- Redemption Rejection: Hopper appears affected by Kermit's Patrick Stewart Speech, only to then order his men to kill him.
 Henson actually wanted him to be redeemed at first, but Frank Oz talked him out of it.